philipwalton/blog/articles/2016-06-22-learning-how-to-set-up-automated-cross-browser-javascript-unit-testing.md

 browserify test/*-test.js > test/index.js
 ```

-The nice thing about a tool like browserify is it combines all your tests (as well as any required dependencies) into a single file, so it's easy to load it from your test page (Note that if your test runner requires additional JS or CSS assets to run, you'll have to those as well).
+The nice thing about module bundlers like browserify or webpack is they combine all your tests (as well as any required dependencies) into a single file, so it's easy to load it from your test page.
+(Note that if your test runner requires additional JS or CSS assets to run, you'll have to those as well.)

-A typical test file using mocha looks something like this:
+A typical test file using Mocha looks something like this:

 ```html
 <!DOCTYPE html>